Grand coalition: Czech Republic

 After the Velvet Revolution, there was a government of socialists (ČSSD) with Prime Minister Miloš Zeman supported by the right-wing ODS, known as the opposition agreement.

+Denmark

+After the 2022 Danish general election a grand coalition was formed between the centre-left Social Democrats, the centre-right Venstre and the centrist Moderates, presided over by the social democrat Mette Frederiksen.

 European Union

 In the European Parliament, the two main pan-European party groups are the European People's Party (EPP) and the Socialists & Democrats (S&D).
 Until 2019, they held a majority in the European Parliament and worked together in a grand coalition.
 However, advances by green, liberal and right-wing populist parties across Europe in the 2019 European Parliament election led to the EPP-S&D coalition losing their majority, making Renew Europe support necessary to give Ursula von der Leyen and her commission a majority in the European Parliament.

 Estonia

 Kaja Kallas' first cabinet was a grand coalition between the Reform Party and the Centre Party.

 Kallas dismissed the Centre ministers from her cabinet in June 2022, leaving it in a minority.
-She then formed another such coalition with the Social Democrats, in addition to Isamaa, after an agreement among Reform and the two other parties.